N5.7 billion fraud: Court grants Shema bail on self-recognition

-A Federal High Court sitting in Katsina, on Friday granted the former governor of Katsina State, Ibrahim Shema bail on self-recognition.
+A Federal High Court sitting in Katsina, on Friday granted the former governor of Katsina State, Ibrahim Shema, bail on self-recognisance.

 Shema was governor of the state from 2007 to 2015.